13 Heirloom Apples Your Grandma Used for the Perfect Pie

 Don’t know how to make applesauce?
 Follow our Test Kitchen tips.

 If you like a McIntosh, give the Cortland apple a try!
-It’s just a little bit tart, and it has a wonderfully crisp, finely grained flesh that will help your pie keeps its shape.
+It’s just a little bit tart, and it has a wonderfully crisp, finely grained flesh that will help your pie keeps its shape along with any of these apples.
 You can often identify these apples by their bright red color and rather flat shape.
 Don’t judge an apple by its shape!